theforeman/puppet-foreman/README.md

 | `organizations_enabled `   | true                  | false                 |

 For Foreman 1.16 or older, please use the 9.x release series of this module.

+## Running without passenger

+To use this module without passenger, the `passenger` parameter must be set to `false`.
+This will install the `foreman-service` package and ensure the service is running.

+This introduces a soft dependency on `camptocamp-systemd`.
+This feature is only available on Foreman 1.22+.

 ## Types and providers